imEnjayy/imEnjayy.github.io-wheel/README.md

                 }
             });

-            // If there are fewer than 36 segments, fill up remaining spots while (segments.length < numberOfSegments) {
+            // Fill up remaining spots if there are fewer than 36 segments while (segments.length < numberOfSegments) {
-                segments.push(segments[segments.length - 1]);
+                segments.push(segments[segments.length - 1]);  // Repeating the last prize if necessary
             }

             // Shuffle segments for randomness